Hiroaki Takaya

-Hiroaki Takaya (高谷 裕亮, born November 13, 1981) is a Japanese former professional baseball catcher, and currently the second squad battery coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

-He previously played for the Fukuoka SoftBank Hawks.
+Hiroaki Takaya (高谷 裕亮, born November 13, 1981) is a Japanese former professional baseball catcher, and the current first squad battery coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played in NPB for the Hawks from 2007 to 2021.

 Professional career

 On November 21, 2006, Takaya was drafted by the Fukuoka SoftBank Hawks in the 2006 Nippon Professional Baseball draft.

 2007–2010 season

 On April 17, 2007, he debuted in the Pacific League against the Tohoku Rakuten Golden Eagles.
 In 2007 season, he finished the regular season in 12 games with a Batting average of .130 and a RBI of 5.

 In the 2008 season, he played as a starting member from July 8 in the second half of the season.
 On July 17, he recorded his first Home run and walk-off hit.
 And he finished the regular season in 62 games with a batting average of .180, 2 home runs and a RBI of 13.

 On April 3, 2009, he played as a starting member in the opening game for the first time.